irakoze101/Payroll/README.md

 while since I've written proper tests, so I played around with different approaches.
 I'm not sure my attempt at generating an "exhaustive" set of employee models & DTOs for the mapping tests was worth the effort, but it was fun.
+* I spent so much time on the API unit tests that I didn't get around to exploring UI unit tests.
+Some libraries do exist for unit testing Blazor components; being able to share test cases between server and client would have helped justify both the time spent on the test cases and the choice of Blazor.